 Recognised by Historic England (formerly English Heritage)

 Study the technical and practical skills relevant to the repair and maintenance of historic structures.
 Improve your skills and up-to-date knowledge of developments in materials, techniques and current practice.

-This Professional Development Diploma is ideal for conservators, conservation officers, architects, surveyors, craftspeople and specialist contractors.
-It is achieved through the successful completion of 10 Building Conservation Masterclasses and the submission of a final 3,000 word portfolio.
+This Professional Development Diploma is ideal for conservators, conservation officers, architects, engineers, surveyors, craftspeople and specialist contractors.
+It is achieved through the successful completion of 10 Building Conservation Masterclasses and the submission of an illustrated portfolio of approximately 3,000 words.
 Bursaries are available from the Drake Trust (contact email@example.com).